Children travelling alone

-- Under 12 years old: must travel with a responsible person aged 16 or older.
+Children under 12 years old must travel with a responsible person aged 16 or older.

-16 to 18 years old: can travel by themselves, as long as they’ve got all the usual travel documents and meet all the legal requirements (please see below).
+Children between the ages of 16 and 18 years old can travel by themselves, as long as they’ve got all the usual travel documents and meet all the legal requirements (please see below).

 French citizens or a foreigner living in France

-From 15 January 2017, anyone under 18 who is a French citizen must complete an Authorisation des sortie de territoire (AST) form before they travel alone or without their parents.
+From 15 January 2017, anyone under 18 who is a French citizen must complete an Autorisation de sortie de territoire (AST) form before they travel alone or without their parents.